JohanChataigne/image-captioning/README.md

 In order to use this project locally:
 1) **Clone this repository** with `git clone https://github.com/JohanChataigne/image-captioning.git`.
 2) **Execute setup.py** with `python3 setup.py`.
-This will download the dataset's images and organize your repository.
+This will download the dataset's images, install the requirements and organize your repository.

 After that, you should be able to use the notebooks without difficulties.